liammccartney/dbc-lfg/README.md

 dbc-lfg
 =======

-A web app for generating groups from DBC Cohorts
+A web app for generating groups from DBC Cohorts.